No Tax on Overtime: IRS Guidance Sheds Light on New Law

 Not only is HR 1 vast, but parts of it are retroactive, and that includes the overtime provision, which is found in Section 70202.

 The legislation adds a new section to the Internal Revenue Code (IRC) – it’s IRC Section 225.
-So now, employers are awaiting IRS guidance to fill in the details.
+The IRS recently released much-anticipated information, shedding light on the new overtime requirements.

 Overtime Tax Deduction